brian8128/siamese/README.md

 Accelerometers and gyros both record along x, y and z axes giving 6 features per timestep.
 Curators of the dataset added three additional features per timestep attempting to remove the effect of gravity from the accellerameter data.
 We achieved better model performance by omitting these features.

+We have 3285 training observations and 1387 test observations.

 ![data viz](images/walking_raw_large.png)

 ![data viz](images/raw_data.png)